GodisNanu/Interdependent_Families/README.md

 ## Roadmap

 Later plans to implement a staff signin and features just for staff and manageent of the co-op.
 Also plans to implement a place for group discussions/chat and inbox where private messages can be sent between users.
 Will also add reviews section to the cards to see reviews for each class.
+I will also be adding a more interactive footer to include subscription and contact features.

 ## Links
 Figma Rough Draft: https://www.figma.com/design/Klp73WdE3xnNImQUoj9VrD/Virtual-Homeschool-Co-op?node-id=16-446&t=0s4A6zlC84lH5kzF-1